Vaccine Science

 • Stay home when you are unwell; avoid close contact with people who are sick.

-• Cover coughs/sneezes; clean shared surfaces and wash hands often.
+• Cover coughs and sneezes; clean shared surfaces and wash hands often.

 • Improve ventilation in meeting rooms and break areas.